yongler/Peggle-clone/README.md

 4. If the ball is stuck in place for too long (`timeForPrematureRemoval`), `board.clearAllLitPegs()` is called to do premature removal.
 5. If the ball falls out of gameArea, it is removed in `removeBallIfOutOfBounds()`

-- Detecting collisions
-1. calls to `PhysicsBbject.isOverlapping(with: PhysicsoBbject)`

 ## Tests
 If you decide to write how you are going to do your tests instead of writing